-Staff encourage the residents of M. Street and S. Road to access the support offered by Futures if they are not already engaged within a form of training / employment.
+Staff encourage the residents of P. road to access the support offered by Futures and Jamie on a daily basis if they are not already engaged within a form of training / employment.
+Equally staff support young people to search for opportunities themselves using the local news paper and the library to have access to a computer and the internet.
 On occasions staff attend employment fares with young people too.

 As well as accessing employment / training, staff encourage young people to engage in additional activities within the community that reflect their personality and interests i.e. attend sports clubs / children in care council.
 Additional activities help young people towards developing a constructive routine.
 They also offer a sense of achievement and provide forums for meeting different people in the community.

-Young people are offered practical support such as money / transport etc. to access these activities.
+Young people are offered practical support such as money / transport etc to access these activities.
 Confidence building and work exploring self-esteem is also delivered through key-work sessions to help people on an emotional level engage with such opportunities.